PyxisSociety/SANDAL2/Docs/dc_plan.md

 With the code bellow, try playing with keys 1, 2, 3, 4, 5 and 6 (1, 2, 3 first, then 4, 5, 6 where all the random squares were added).

+If your keyboard has different codes than mine, you can find generic flags [here](https://wiki.libsdl.org/SDL_Keycode).

 ```c
 #include <stdio.h>
 #include <stdlib.h>